danelikethedog/charter-challenge/README.md

 * Pull in Zod as a submodule for reference.
     * Removed since causes build issues.
 * Create a `package.json` and `tsconfig.json` file for respective purposes.
+* Read through zod documentation to understand it's breadth and came on "JSON type" section which allows you to "validate any JSON value, you can use the snippet below".
+Trying that snippet.
+    * Looks like its overkill for these purposes.
+* Reading "preprocess" section...looks interesting.
+    > "apply some transform to the input before parsing happens.
+A common use case: type coercion."
+* Looks like new way of doing that is via "coercion".
+Trying that.

 ## Notes